izghs/BERTHIZ/readme.md

 ## Training data

-The BERT model was pretrained on [BookCorpus](https://yknzhu.wixsite.com/mbweb), a dataset consisting of 11,038 unpublished books and [Spanish Wikipedia](https://en.wikipedia.org/wiki/English_Wikipedia) (excluding lists, tables and headers).
+The BERT model was pretrained on CC100 and Spanish Wikipedia dump (excluding lists, tables and headers).

 ## Training procedure